5 Useful Tips While Working With Python Scrapy

 Without further ado, let’s get started!

-While developing spiders (crawler), we often check if our spiders are working or not by hitting the web server multiple times for each test.
+While developing spiders (crawlers), we often check if our spiders are working or not by hitting the web server multiple times for each test.

 As our development work is an iterative process, we would indirectly increase the server load for the site that we are scraping.